 Postscript:

 Sorry this post is less coherent/crisp than I’d like.
 I think it’s all correct, but could be presented better.
-Hopefully I’ll fix this at some point, but I’m going to prioritize other things besides blogging for a bit.
+Hopefully I’ll fix this at some point.
+Feedback is appreciated.

 `